ShrivatsSharma07/Demeanor/README.md

 # Demeanor

-An e-commece app developed usinf flutter
+An e-commece app developed using flutter

 ## Getting Started